AdityaVashista30/Duplicate-Questions-Remover/README.md

 # Duplicate-Questions-Remover

-This project is used to find out list of different unique questions from a large list of questions having many similar and duplicate questions.
-This problem is inspired from kaggle competition where we need to identify if pair of given Quora questions are similar/duplicate or not.
+This project is used to find out a list of different unique questions from a large list of questions having many similar and duplicate questions.
+This problem is inspired by Kaggle competition where we need to identify if a pair of given Quora questions are similar/duplicate or not.

 The project can be applied in various places and organization in several applications, for eg: